 Activ ity Main contact 2.1.
 Maintain and update members' records regarding additional contributions.
 YPS 2.2.
 Calculate service credits, additional pensions or maximum cash on retirement where appropriate based on fund values received from the Additional Voluntary Contribution (AVC) providers.
 YPS 2.3.
 Maintain and keep up to date additional contracts for members' contributions and provide information to employers on request on members' contributions regarding breaks in service / maternity/paternity/adoption and leave of absence.
 YPS 2.4.
 Ensure that appropriate policies and procedures are in place and all relevant parties aware of their responsibilities in relation to reporting / recording legal breaches.
 Core team 2.5.
 Account to Her Majesty's Revenue and Customs in respect of income tax on pensions, refunds of AVCs and commutation of pensions where appropriate.
 YPS 2.6.
-Send quarterly and annual event reports to HRMC in respect of lifetime and annual allowance reporting requirements.
-YPS
+Provide information as required to Core team in relation to YPS

-3. ADMINISTRATION STRATEGY & COMMUNICATIONS POLICY - PART B: ADMINISTERING AUTHORITY / YOUR PENSION SERVICE UNDERTAKINGS
+APPENDIX A - 3.
+ADMINISTRATION STRATEGY & COMMUNICATIONS POLICY - PART B: ADMINISTERING AUTHORITY / YOUR PENSION SERVICE UNDERTAKINGS

-Activ ty Main contact 2.7.
+Activ ity Main contact quarterly and annual HMRC event reporting.
+2.7.
+Complete quarterly and annual event reporting and payment of tax in accordance with HMRC requirements.
+Core team 2.8.
 Process pensioner payroll year end routines and comply with HMRC PAYE legislation.
-YPS 2.8.
+YPS 2.9.
 Update systems and member records each year.
-YPS 2.9.
+YPS 2.10.
 At each Actuarial Valuation period, provide the required data in respect of each member and provide statistical information on member movements over the valuation period in order that the Fund Actuaries can determine the assets and liabilities of the Fund.
-YPS and Core team 2.10.
+YPS and Core team 2.11.
 Reconcile contributions and update fund member personal and financial data received from employers in the LGPS2014 Data Collection File every pay period.
-YPS and core team 2.11.
+YPS and core team 2.12.
 Create member records for all new starters admitted to the LGPS.
 Send a welcome letter to all members, by email if possible.
-YPS 2.12.
+YPS 2.13.
 Apply any retrospective adjustments to career average pay and accrual rates as informed by employers.
-YPS 2.13.
+YPS 2.14.
 Update and maintain a member's record for any changes received in their circumstances.
-YPS 2.14.
-Update member records in line with absence notifications, and set up APC arrangements to cover lost absence as appropriate.
 YPS 2.15.
+Update member records in line with absence notifications, and set up APC arrangements to cover lost benefits as appropriate.
+YPS 2.16.
 Provide every active, deferred and pension credit member a benefit statement each year.
-YPS 2.16.
+YPS 2.17.
+Provide all members earning £85,000 or more per annum, or on member requests, with annual pension saving statements and information regarding Annual Allowance tax implications.
+YPS 2.18.
+Implement Mandatory and Voluntary Scheme Pays at a member's request in accordance with the approved policy.
+YPS 2.19.
 Process early leavers (deferred benefits / refunds) within 15 working days of the receipt of form YPS Employer - Leaver form.
 Pensions Increase Order will be applied to all deferred benefits each year in line with the annual Pensions Increase (Review) Order.
-YPS 2.17.
-Arrange payment of retirement benefits and create a new record for ongoing pension scheme membership if applicable YPS 2.18.
-Calculate and pay benefits within 10 working days of receipt of notification or date of entitlement, whichever is the latter.
-YPS 2.19.
-Arrange to make pension payments on the last working day of each month.
 YPS

-3. ADMINISTRATION STRATEGY & COMMUNICATIONS POLICY - PART B: ADMINISTERING AUTHORITY / YOUR PENSION SERVICE UNDERTAKINGS
+APPENDIX A - 3.
+ADMINISTRATION STRATEGY & COMMUNICATIONS POLICY - PART B: ADMINISTERING AUTHORITY / YOUR PENSION SERVICE UNDERTAKINGS